Skip to content

 Does Salvia Show Up on a Drug Test?

-Normal drug tests don’t usually include salvia drugs.
-Most drug tests are made to find commonly used substances like opiates, cocaine, and marijuana.
 Salvia may be detectable by specialized drug tests, especially if specifically tested for it.

-However, drug tests are frequently tailored to the particular requirements of the company or person administering them.
+Drug tests are frequently tailored to the particular requirements of the company or person administering them.
 For instance, if a company or law enforcement agency suspects someone has been using salvia, they may include it in a drug test.
 Salvia won’t typically show up on drug tests, though.
 It is always best to check with the company administering the test to see what substances they will be testing for if you are worried about a drug test.

 Get Help.
 Get Better.
 Get Your Life Back.